-MTS generates 88 million annual passenger trips or 300,000 trips each weekday pre-COVID.
-To handle the demand, the agency schedules 7,000 trips each weekday, and has 160+ trolley cars and 750 buses in its fleet.
+In Fiscal Year 2023, MTS generated 68.5 million annual passenger trips.
+MTS is continuing to grow its ridership from the COVID-19 pandemic, focusing on its ridership recovery action plan.
+To handle ridership demand, the agency schedules 7,000 trips each weekday, and has 160+ trolley cars and 750+ buses in its fleet.